-This course is an Explore course for the University Studies Program.
-Explore classes are designed to provide a solid foundation for your education here, no matter which major you choose.
-For further information about the unique general education at UW Oshkosh and the other USP courses, visit the University Studies Program website at uwosh.edu/usp.
+Quest classes are designed to provide a solid foundation for the rest of your education here, no matter which major you choose.
+Your USP courses will also provide the opportunity for you to Explore and Connect as you begin your college education.
+For further information about the unique general education program at UW Oshkosh, visit the University Studies Program website at uwosh.edu/usp.